AdvancedCSS2023/assignment-3--scrollytelling-team-10/README.md

   - Animations with keyframe
   - Transitions
   - Transformations
-  - Scrollytelling with Intersection Observer
+  - Scrollytelling with Intersection Observer, Javascript
-  - Accessibility features such as prefers-reduced-motion, prefers-color-scheme, and orientation.
+  - Accessibility features such as prefers-reduced-motion, prefers-color-scheme, and orientation

 - The use of these technologies ensures that the project is visually stunning, informative, and accessible to a wide range of users.
 The website's responsive design also makes it viewable on mobile devices, further emphasizing the project's commitment to inclusivity and sustainability.